Type Ia supernovae observations do not show time dilation: Introduction

 \section{Introduction}

-A major aim of this paper is to consider the hypothesis that current type Ia supernovae (for brevity SNe) observations analysed by \cite{Betoule14} (hereafter B14) are consistent with a static universe.
-For cosmological results this paper should be read in conjunction with the results provided in \citep{Crawford09b} (briefly described in Appendix \ref{as1}).

-Modern cosmology is dominated by the Big Bang theory, which attempts to bring together observational astronomy and particle physics.
-It has been observed that SNe produce consistent peak-luminosities which allows them to be considered as ``standard candles'' and used to measure the distance to their host galaxies.
-A fiducial constant is defined to be a property of type Ia supernovae that has no dependence on redshift and is, within statistical fluctuations, identical for each supernova.
+It has been observed that type Ia supernovae are transient phenomena that take about ten days to reach a peak brightness and then the brightness decreases at a slower rate.
+Type Ia supernovae (for brevity SNe) are also known for their remarkably constant absolute peak magnitudes and this property makes them excellent cosmological probes.

+The standard cosmological model of an expanding universe requires that the widths of the light curves must increase with redshift due to time dilation.
 The observed Hubble redshift, $z$, is defined as the ratio of the observed wavelength to the emitted wavelength minus one.
 In an expansion model the ratio of any observed time period to the emitted time period is identical to the ratio of the wavelengths, namely $(1+z)$.
 This is true for any time interval and is the time dilation.
-Therefore in an expansion model the stretch factor, defined as the width of the light curve divided by $(1+z)$, is considered to be an intrinsic property of SNe.
-On the other hand in a static universe the spectra are redshifted but there is no time dilation.

-An observed characteristic of SNe is the strong positive correlation between the peak-luminosity and the width of the light curve so that on average an increase in the observed peak-luminosity is accompanied by an increase in the width of the light curve.
-This relation is referred to as the Phillips relation \citep{Phillips93} and is used to provide a correction to the peak-magnitude that results in a better estimate for the fiducial constant than the peak-magnitude alone.
-A correlation between the colour-measure and the luminosity can be used to make a further improvement in the estimate of the fiducial constant.
+Any challenge to the standard model such as a static model must show that observations of SNe light-curve widths do not have time dilation even though the observed wavelengths show a redshift.

-The first strong evidence for time dilation in type Ia supernovae was provided by \cite{Leibundgut96} with one supernova and \cite{Goldhaber96} with seven SNe.
-This was quickly followed by multiple SNe results from \cite{Goldhaber97,Perlmutter99,Goldhaber01}.
-These papers record developments in both SNe observations and analysis, the results of which are asserted to provide strong evidence for an expansion model chiefly because they show that the width of type Ia supernova light curves appears to increase with redshift in good agreement (but not completely accurately) with time dilation.
+The first strong evidence for time dilation in type Ia supernovae was provided by \citet{Leibundgut96} with one supernova and \citet{Goldhaber96} with seven SNe.
+This was quickly followed by multiple SNe results from \citet{Goldhaber97,Perlmutter99,Goldhaber01}.
+These papers record developments in both SNe observations and analysis, the results of which are asserted to provide strong evidence for an expansion model chiefly because they show that the width of type Ia supernova light curves appears to increase with redshift in good agreement with an expanding model.